Choose whether to show images

 - Open Gmail.

-- At the top right, click the gear .
+- In the top right, click Settings .

-- Select Settings.
+- Click Settings.

-- Scroll down to the Images section (stay in the "General" tab).
+- Scroll down to the "Images" section.

-- Click Save Changes at the bottom of the page.
+- At the bottom of the page, click Save Changes.

-How Gmail makes images safe
+How Gmail helps make images safe

 - Senders can’t use image loading to get information like your IP address or location.

-In some cases, senders may be able to know whether an individual has opened a message with unique image links.
-As always, Gmail scans every message for suspicious content and if Gmail considers a sender or message potentially suspicious, images won’t be displayed and you’ll be asked whether you want to see the images.
+In some cases, senders may be able to know whether you've opened an email that has an image attached to a unique link.
+Gmail scans every message for suspicious content, and if Gmail considers a sender or message potentially suspicious, images won’t be shown and you’ll be asked whether you want to see the images.